4MKBS/LifeOfCode/README.md

 # Life of Code

-Welcome to **Life of Code**, a repository dedicated to solving real-life problems, Data Structures & Algorithms (DSA), and competitive programming challenges in multiple programming languages.(Initial Phase)
+Welcome to **Life of Code**, a repository dedicated to programming language fundamentals, Data Structures & Algorithms (DSA), and competitive programming challenges in multiple programming languages.(Initial Phase)

 ## 🚀 Overview

 **Life of Code** is a collection of solutions for various problems, categorized into different sections:

-- **Real-life problems**: Practical coding challenges like calculators, trackers, and other useful tools.
+- **Fundamentals**: Programming language basics, syntax examples, and core concepts across multiple languages.
 - **Data Structures & Algorithms (DSA)**: Common DSA problems like sorting, searching, trees, graphs, and dynamic programming.
 - **Competitive programming**: Solutions to problems from various platforms such as Codeforces, LeetCode, CodeChef, AtCoder, and HackerRank.
 - **Math**: Solutions to basic and advanced mathematical problems and algorithms.